sgchr273/PSOD/README.md

 python main.py --id_data <id_data_name> --ood_data <ood_data_name>  --model_name <model_name><br>
 For example, one scenario is given below:<br>
 python main.py --id_data cifar10 --ood_data SVHN  --model_name resnet18 <br><br>
 To simulate the other baseline methods, run the file test_all_ood.py where the configuration for id_data, ood_data and model_name can be set the same way we did above for PSOD.
-To run the baselines, one first needs to extrcat the data features, save them and then load these features in the file.
-The code for the features extrcation has been provided in the main.py.
+To run the baselines, one first needs to extract the data features, save them and then load these features in the file.
+The code for the features extraction has been provided in the main.py.